aamirmalik85/TimeCapsule/readme.md

+title: Time Capsule
+emoji: 🏆
+colorFrom: gray
+colorTo: red
+sdk: streamlit
+sdk_version: 1.42.0
+app_file: app.py
+pinned: false
+short_description: Travel in Time

-Time Capsule Generator
+title: Time Capsule Generator
+emoji: 🏆
+colorFrom: gray
+colorTo: red
 Overview
-The Time Capsule Generator is a web application built using Streamlit and powered by OpenAI's GPT-3.5/4 model.
+The Time Capsule Generator is a web application built using Streamlit and powered by Deepseek and OpenAI's GPT-3.5/4 models.
 It allows users to create personalized time capsules by reflecting on their current life, goals, and thoughts.
 The application generates a unique time capsule containing a reflective summary, future predictions, and a heartfelt letter from the user's past self to their future self.
 Users can also share their time capsules on social media or download them as JSON files.

 The application integrates with Gmail's API to send email notifications to users when their time capsule is created.
 It also provides an interactive experience where users can unbox their capsules and generate new reflections based on their past and present experiences.